 Figure 12.4 shows accessibility as an arrow between possible worlds

-A knowledge atom KAis true in world w if and only if P is true in every world accessible from w.
+A knowledge atom KAP is true in world w if and only if P is true in every world accessible from w.
 The truth of more complex sentences is derived by recursive application of this rule and the normal rules of first-order logic.
 That means that modal logic can be used to reason about nested knowledge sentences: what one agent knows about another agent’s knowledge.

 For example, we can say that, even though Lois doesn’t know whether Superman’s secret identity is Clark Kent, she does know that Clark knows: